KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_SuggestBindings2
 	:dedent: 0

 Here, we create a proposed match-up between our app-specific actions, and XrPaths which refer to specific controls as interpreted by the Runtime.
 We call `xrSuggestInteractionProfileBindings()`.
-If the user's device supports the given profile ( and "/interaction_profiles/khr/simple_controller" should *always* be supported in an OpenXR-compliant runtime), it will recognize these paths and can map them to its own controls.
+If the user's device supports the given profile ( and "/interaction_profiles/khr/simple_controller" should *always* be supported in an OpenXR runtime), it will recognize these paths and can map them to its own controls.
 If the user's device does not support a profile, the bindings will be ignored.
 The suggested bindings are not guaranteed to be used: that's up to the runtime.
 Some runtimes allow users to override the default bindings, and OpenXR expects this.

 Theory and Best Practices for Interaction Profiles